abdullahali785/AI-Image-Text-Analyzer/README.md

-# ImageTextAnalyzer
+# AI Image Text Analyzer

-**ImageTextAnalyzer** is a simple full-stack application that extracts text from images using OCR (EasyOCR + Tesseract) and explains the content in natural language using OpenAI's GPT models.
+**AI Image Text Analyzer** is a simple full-stack application that extracts text from images using OCR (EasyOCR + Tesseract) and explains the content in natural language using OpenAI's GPT models.

 The project uses: